STROBO, Amedeo Valoroso, xenon strobe light schematic, PC controlled, light controlled, sound controlled

 Operation of the xenon strobe lamp

-The real novelty of this strobe is however in the oscillator IC1, which allows to obtain a wide range of frequencies (flashes of light).
-With S2 closed the lamp will blink slowly (up to one pulse every three seconds), with S2 open it will flash faster (up to 10 and more pulses per second).
+The real novelty of this stroboscope is however in the IC1 oscillator, which allows to obtain a wide range of frequencies (flashes of light).
+With S2 closed the lamp will flash slowly (up to an impulse every three seconds), with S2 open this will flash faster (up to 10 and more impulses to the second).

-Another novelty of this circuit is to be able to connect it to any electronic apparatus via OC1 (to deactivate the strobe oscillator, open the S3 switch).
-In order for a flash to be obtained, it will be necessary to give voltage (5-15 V) to terminals 3 and 4 of the strobe.
+Another novelty of this circuit is to be able to connect it to any electronic device via OC1 (to deactivate the stroboscope oscillator, open the S3 switch).
+In order for a flash to obtain, it will be necessary to give tension (5-15 V) to terminals 3 and 4 of the stroboscope.

 You can, for example, connect it to the auxiliary circuit that allows you to flash LP1 to the rhythm of music (with MIC1) or when FD1 is hit by a beam of light.
 The R18 trimmer of this interface serves to adjust the sensitivity.

-You can also connect this strobe to an IBM-compatible computer, via the LPT1 port (printer) and the CONN1 connector.
-Terminals 3 and 4 of the strobe will be connected to pins 2 and 25 of the computer's LPT1 socket, respectively.
+It is also possible to connect this stroboscope also to a compatible IBM computer, via the LPT1 (printer) and the Conn1 connector.
+Terminals 3 and 4 of the stroboscope will be connected respectively to feet 2 and 25 of the computer LPT1 socket.

 PC connection of the xenon strobe